UPPMAX/uppmax_intro_cases/docs/intro.md

 ## Questions

-- Questions very much related to the present talk during the lessons are best posed directly by voice
+### Questions very much related to the present talk during the lessons
+- best posed directly by voice
 - Online chat or raise hand

-- For questions requiring more effort to explain or answer use the HackMD session below:
+### Questions requiring more effort to explain or answer
+- Use the HackMD session below:

 [https://hackmd.io/@dianai/uppmax-intro](https://hackmd.io/VN85GrBbTb22izq5856kVg?both)

-    - click edit to do your contributions!

-- Questions that come up off-line can as well be put in a Discussions topic.
+- Questions that come up off-line can as well be put here!

-For short live surveys: Click Yes or No in ZOOM (if not other stated)
+- We will test this very soon!

-Breakout rooms will be opened for some sessions.
+- Breakout rooms may be opened for some sessions.

 - Shellshare will be used in some cases